ryan-mcclue/ryan-mcclue/src/perf.md

    cmp rax, rcx
    jb .start
    ```
+8. Many parts of CPU zero out bits, e.g. 4k alignment implies bottom 12bits zeroed
+(TODO: this is to have those bits be keys to lookup data in a mapping/cache data structure?)
+All read and writes in the core must first go through a cache.
+So, code and data.
+Cache deals in 64byte chunks, i.e. cache lines.
+For data alignment, clear to see don't want say a 4byte value to straddle a cache line to cause 2 loads.
+The same things apply for pulling in code from I-cache.
+In fact, this straddling applies to any cache, e.g. uop cache.
+In a perfect world, just running straight from uop cache.

 Caches are 64-byte aligned.
 Don't won't say a 4byte integer to straddle D$ cache lines.